 According to shelter records, Saffron was found trapped in an outboard motor at less than two months old.
 She came to the Alameda Animal Shelter covered in tar and motor oil, and with a broken tail and fractured pelvis.
 I fostered her for a month before finalizing her adoption in December 2012.
-She’s turned into a supremely self-confident cat who sometimes bullies the others even though she’s far smaller than most of them.
+She’s turned into a supremely self-confident cat who sometimes bullies the others.
+Her favorite hobby is watching squirrels at the bird feeders outside.
 Her name comes from her beautiful gold eyes.

 At the Rainbow Bridge

 Esmeralda was an incredibly beautiful, affectionate girl.
 After rescuing her pregnant mother, I witnessed Esmeralda’s birth in March 1979.
 She had lost an eye when she was 3 years old after getting into a fight with another cat, but that incident didn’t affect her sweet nature.
 When she sat on my lap, she would gradually hike herself up higher on my chest until she was tucked in under my chin, and she slept with me every night.
 I was with her when she died of natural causes at age 19 in June 1998.
 She’s my angel, and that’s how I depict her in my paintings.
 Ivan the Terrible was only 5 weeks old when my mother found him in October 1985 in a parking lot, and he earned his name.
 Ivan was never a lap cat; in fact, I knew he wasn’t feeling well if he behaved too affectionately toward me.
 He was perfectly willing to use his teeth and claws against me if I did anything he disagreed with, and he had a habit of spraying in the house.
 Although he was a tough guy who lived an indoor/outdoor life and frequently got into fights with other cats, he lived to be almost 18 years old.
 He crossed in May 2003.